rust-lang/rust/text/0195-associated-items.md

 is selected based on multiple types.
 The connection to associated items will become clear in the detailed text below.

+*Note: This RFC was originally accepted before RFC 246 added consts and changed the definition of statics.
+The text has been updated to clarify that both consts and statics can be associated with a trait.
+Other than that modification, the proposal has not been changed to reflect newer Rust features or syntax.*

 # Motivation

 A typical example where associated items are helpful is data structures like